 San Remo Kiosk

 Serving a tempting array of hot and cold drinks, snacks and treats the San Remo kiosk is the place to go to whatever the weather.
 You can also pay for your tennis and golf as well as picking up a copy of the park leaflet and orienteering course.

 Top Pavilion available to hire

 As well as being home of Wolvercote Cricket Club and North Oxford Football Club, the changing facilities and multi-purpose room is available to hire.
 The room is suitable for classes, meetings, parties or training courses.
-If you would like to take a tour or book, please get in touch.
+If you would like to take a tour or book, please visit the Pitch Booking website.

 - Friends Group